How To Write A Fight Scene: A Step-By-Step Guide

 How should feedback be incorporated when refining a fight scene?

 Feedback is crucial for refining fight scenes.
-Writers should seek opinions from trusted peers or mentors who understand their narrative goals.
+Writers should seek opinions from trusted peers or mentors who understand their narrative goals, as well as readers with relevant combat knowledge.
 Constructive criticism should be used to enhance clarity, pacing, relevance, and consistency in characters' behaviors throughout the fight sequence.